Learn About Our Mission

 FMLA is a great initiative that helps employees take time off to deal with addiction or severe health issues.
 If you are struggling with addiction, learning about your rights and protections under the FMLA is crucial.
 In some cases, you may be able to take time off to attend addiction treatment.

-It is also important to remember that the FMLA is a federal law, so it is mandatory for all employers that meet the criteria.
+It is important to remember that the FMLA is a federal law.
+This means all employers that meet the criteria must follow it.
 This means that you have many rights and protections under the FMLA.

 So, do not worry – you are not alone.